Systemic Lupus Erythematosus (SLE)

 How to utilize team care?

-The care of all patients with SLE should be managed by a rheumatologist, preferably a lupus expert.
+The care of all patients with SLE should be managed by a rheumatologist, preferably a SLE expert.
 A nephrologist should be included in the care of a patient that has evidence of SLE nephritis.
-Other specialty consultations will depend upon observation of interstitial lung disease, cardiovascular, neurological, severe dermatological manifestations, and functional brain disease.
+Other specialty consultations will depend upon presence of specific organ manifestations.
+Pregnant patients need follow up with maternal-fetal medicine for high risk care.

 Are there clinical practice guidelines to inform decision making?